Bagdad (film): Production

 In April 1949 Universal announced the film would star Yvonne de Carlo and Swiss actor Paul Christian.
-It would be Christian's Hollywood debut - he had meant to star in Sword in the Desert but been ruled out due to an eye infection.
+It was Christian's Hollywood debut - he had been set to star in Sword in the Desert but was ruled out due to an eye infection.
 De Carlo fell ill and so Universal borrowed Maureen O'Hara from 20th Century Fox; it was O'Hara's first film at Universal.

 Filming started in June.
 It took place on location at the Alabama Hills in Lone Pine, California.
 O'Hara wrote in her memoirs that she was stung by a scorpion a few days into the shoot "but other than that it was an uneventful experience."

 Vincent Price appeared in the movie as the last in a four-picture contract he had with Universal.
 “All through one week’s filming in the blistering sun, take after take was being ruined by the inhuman howls of a lady camel,” wrote Vincent Price in his book The Book of Joe.
 “No one could make her stop, and the furious reprimand by the sound man to the animal owner brought out the news that the camel must have fallen in love with one of the cast.
 It couldn’t be anyone she was used to, because it had never happened before and the crew had been around the animals for a week before we arrived.
 Since there were only three men, including myself, in the company and lady camels fall only for human men, it must be one of us.”
 After the other two men were presented to the camel with no reaction. “...the moment I appeared the great lumpy beast gave forth with the most disturbing screams of passionate anguish.
 I was the object of her affection and also the friendly derision of the entire company, but the film was able to continue by eliminating this camel from any scene I was in.”

 Reception

-According to O'Hara the film "made Universal and fortune and Universal purchased part of my contract from Fox as a result of that success."
+According to O'Hara the film "made Universal a fortune and Universal purchased part of my contract from Fox as a result of that success."